Abbey Road Studios: 1950s–1970s

+Studio Two was remodeled in 1957, with its control room moved upstairs and a large wooden staircase installed descending into the studio.

 In 1958, Studio Two at EMI became a centre for rock and roll music when Cliff Richard and the Drifters (later Cliff Richard and the Shadows) recorded "Move It" there, and later pop music material.

 EMI is closely associated with the Beatles, who recorded almost all of their albums and hits there between 1962 and 1970 using the four-track REDD mixing console designed by Peter K. Burkowitz.
-The Beatles named their 1969 album Abbey Road.
+The Beatles named their 1969 album Abbey Road after the road where the studios are situated.
 Iain Macmillan took the album's cover photograph outside the studios, with the result that the nearby zebra crossing has become a place of pilgrimage for Beatles fans.
 It has been a tradition for visitors to pay homage to the band by writing on the wall in front of the building even though it is painted over every three months.
 In December 2010, the zebra crossing at Abbey Road was given a Grade II listed status.

 After becoming the studio's general manager in 1974, Ken Townsend began a rebranding effort to capitalise on the studio's connection with the Beatles.
-To emphasise the studio's independence, Townsend commissioned artist Alan Brown to design a unique logo and in 1976 the facility officially changed names from EMI Studios to Abbey Road Studios.
+To emphasise the studio's independence, Townsend commissioned the artist Alan Brown to design a unique logo, and in 1976 the facility officially changed names from EMI Studios to Abbey Road Studios.
 Having previously been mostly restricted to UK-based EMI acts, the studio's name-change served the added purpose of encouraging non-EMI acts to record at the studio.